mazen-gamdou/Microservices_Project/README.md

 - Mazen Gamdou

 ## How it works ?
 Download the github repository, open a terminal at the root of the project.
-Run the following command :
+Run the following command:

-`docker compose -f "docker-compose.yml" up -d --build` Now, you can go to http://localhost:3002 to register and login.
+`docker compose -f "docker-compose.yml" up -d --build`.

+Now, you can go to http://localhost:3002 to register and login.
 ## Overview